Cohen-Macaulay graphs with large girth: Planar Gorenstein graphs of girth at least

 \subsection{Acknowledgment}

-We would like to thank Professors N. V. Trung and L. T. Hoa for helpful comments, Professors R. Woodroofe and S. A. Seyed Fakhari for comments for vertex decomposability.
-Parts of this work was carried out while the second and third authors visited the University of Genoa.
-We acknowledge the support from EMMA in the framework of the EU Erasmus Mundus Action 2 for this visit.
-We would also like to thank Professor A. Conca for his hospitality.
+We would like to thank Professors L. T. Hoa, R. Woodroofe and S. A. Seyed Fakhari for helpful comments.
+We also thank to the referee for their very useful corrections and suggestions.
+A part of this work was carried out while the second and the third authors visited Genoa University under the support from EMMA in the framework of the EU Erasmus Mundus Action $2$; we would like to thank Professor A. Conca for support and hospitality.
+The first author is partially supported by the National Foundation for Science and Technology Development (Vietnam) under grant number 101.01-2012.18.